Checklist: Prepare your website for Go-Live

 Do not store your backups at the same public cloud provider that hosts your website, keep a backup at a different cloud provider as well.
 This will be your safeguard when for example the public cloud provider mistakenly closes down your account due to suspicious activity.

-Confirm that all your assets have the correct Cache Control headers configured.
-This tells the browser to either store the assets in the browser for a limited time or don’t store them at all to always fetch the latest version from the server.
+Confirm that all your assets have the correct Cache-Control headers configured.
+This tells the browser to either store the assets in the browser for a limited time or doesn’t store them at all to always fetch the latest version from the server.

 You can use Google’s PageSpeed Insights tool to get recommendations about caching policies and other performance & UX improvements.